 3. When your browser asks you, click Add extension.

 5. You can see the work that Browser Guard is doing by clicking the icon in the browser.
 The Current website tab shows you the protection status for the site you are visiting, and the Statistics tab shows you the number of trackers, malware, scams, and PUPs blocked in the last 30 days.

 That’s pretty much it.
-The Malwarebytes Browser Guard extension should offer peace of mind, and help to keep malware at bay.
+The Malwarebytes Browser Guard extension should offer peace of mind and help to keep malware at bay.
 You can download it free for Chrome, Edge, and Firefox browsers here: Malwarebytes Browser Guard.

-There are quite a few security extensions available, of course.
-Therefore, it’s easy to have at least 1 or 2 reputable ones working for you.
+There are quite a few security extensions available, so it’s easy to have at least 1 or 2 reputable ones working for you.
 If you have any different security extensions you prefer to use, be sure to leave a comment below, and we’ll check them out.

 See the following list for other security-related content.